Sums of powers, and products of elements of the middle third Cantor set: Introduction.

+with $\C$ being the middle third Cantor set.
+This generalizes analogously for any central Cantor set.

-In the beginning of section 2 of Astels paper, the outline is made of the construction of a generalized Cantor set.
-For our specific purpose, the set $\C^{(m)}:= \{x^{m}:x\in \C \}$ is a generalized Cantor set.
-Consider the $(k+1)'$th stage of construction, where we have $2^{k}$ many open intervals, $A_{i}^{(k)}, i=1,2,3,..,2^{k}$.
-From each one of these, we delete an interval $O_{i}^{(k+1)}$, and are left with two remaining intervals $A_{i0}^{(k)}$ and $A_{i1}^{k}$.
-After suitable relabelling, these two new sets, for each $i$ ranging from $1$ to $2^{k}$, get a superscript $(k+1)$ and we end up with a labelling of the $2^{k+1}$ many remaining intervals in this $(k+1)'$th stage.
+In Astels paper, an outline is made of the construction of a generalized Cantor set.\footnote{By a generalized Cantor set we mean the set constructed by Astels in full generality; in this paper all results are for the specific case of $\C^{(m)}$.} Consider the $k$'th stage of the canonical construction of such a Cantor set, where we have $2^{k}$ many open intervals, $A_{i}^{(k)}, i=1,2,3,..,2^{k}$.
+From each one of these, we delete an interval $O_{i}^{(k+1)}$, and are left with two remaining intervals $A_{i0}^{(k+1)}$ and $A_{i1}^{(k+1)}$.
+For each $i$ ranging from $1$ to $2^{k}$, we get two new sets as above, and along with suitable relabelling, we assign a superscript $(k+1)$ to each of these resulting $2^{k+1}$ new intervals obtained for the $(k+1)'$th stage of construction.
 We set

-The thickness of the Cantor set is defined as: $\tau(\C^{(m)})=\underset{A_{i}^{(k)}}{\inf}\tau(A^{(k)}_{i}) $.
+The thickness of the Cantor set is defined as: $\tau(\C^)=\underset{A_{i}^{(k)}}{\inf}\tau(A^{(k)}_{i}) $.
 Also consider the number $\gamma(\C^{(m)})=\frac{\tau(\C^{(m)})}{1+\tau(C^{(m)})}$.
 Astel's theorem implies that with $t_{m}:=\lceil \frac{1}{\gamma(C^{m})} \rceil$ many terms, we would have an open interval in the sumset $\C^{(m)}+...+\C^{(m)} ( \text{added} \ t_{m} \ \text{times})$.